Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Training Curriculum

+PARADIS adopts a multi-stage training curriculum designed to reduce the compute cost of training at high spatial resolution while improving autoregressive forecast performance.
+All stages employ a pseudo-reversed Huber loss defined as where $w(e)$ is a sigmoid weighting function.
+This function penalizes quadratically if the error $e$ is large and linearly otherwise.
+This design is intended to strongly penalize catastrophic forecast failures while remaining tolerant of small errors.
+For more details, see Appendix~\Cref{subsec:training_objective}.

-Phase 2 extends the model to multi-step forecasting through autoregressive rollouts.
-We gradually increase the forecast horizon from 12h to 72h in six stages, accumulating losses across all predicted lead times and backpropagating through the full trajectory.
+The curriculum proceeds in three stages.
+We first pretrain at $1^\circ$ resolution for 150,000 steps using a batch size of 32 forecasts, allowing the model to learn large-scale atmospheric structure efficiently.
+The weights are then transferred to the $0.25^\circ$ architecture, with the resolution-dependent low-rank bias factors bilinearly interpolated, and training continues for a further 100,000 steps.
+Finally, we fine-tune for multi-step forecasting through autoregressive rollouts, gradually increasing the forecast horizon from 12h to 72h in four stages, accumulating losses across all lead times and backpropagating through two steps to limit memory usage.
 This mitigates exposure bias and enforces dynamical consistency under repeated application.
+Full details of each stage, including learning rates and step counts, are given in \Cref{sec:training_curriculum}.